-Wisconsin Supreme Court strikes down mask mandate
+Wisconsin Supreme Court strikes down governor’s mask mandate

 With no state order in place, it will be up to local governmental units to enact their own mask policies.
 Many communities had moved to enact local ordinances as the Legislature looked to repeal the mandate.
 Mask orders are in place in cities including Milwaukee as well as Dane County, home to Madison.

 When the court struck down Evers’ “safer at home” order in May it was controlled 5-2 by conservatives.
-In that ruling, conservative justice Brian Hagedorn sided with liberals in the minority in arguing the order should not be struck down.
+In that ruling, Hagedorn sided with liberals in the minority in arguing the order should not be struck down.

 But during oral arguments in the mask case on Nov.
 16, Hagedorn questioned Evers’ authority to renew health emergencies beyond the 60-day limit.
 He said it was an “extraordinary grant of short-term power to the governor” and that “it seems like the Legislature wanted to allow for only a very short period of time.”